Bridging Scales in Map Generation: A scale-aware cascaded generative mapping framework for seamless and consistent multi-scale cartographic representation: Method

-\subsubsection{Scale Information Guidance}
+\subsection{Scale information guidance}

+At each generation stage, previously generated smaller-scale tiles, along with scale information embeddings, serve as conditional inputs.
+Since the cascading reference map \(x_0^{(k)}\) differs in resolution from the current input \(x_t^{(k+1)}\), we adapt the architecture following principles from \citep{saharia2022image, li2022srdiff}.
+As shown in Figure \ref{fig:method-model}, the encoder \(E_{lr}\) first extracts features from \(x_0^{(k)}\), which are then upsampled and transformed via a module \(f_{up}\) comprising convolutional and interpolation layers to match the spatial dimensions of \(x_t^{(k+1)}\).
+The resulting features are concatenated with \(x_t^{(k+1)}\) along the channel dimension for fusion.

-At each generation stage, the previously generated lower-level tiles, along with time step and scale information embeddings are utilized as conditional input variables.
-For the lower-level tile input — cascading reference map \(x_0^{(k)}\) — its dimensions do not align with \(x_t^{(k+1)}\).
-To address this, and inspired by \cite{Saharia2022ImageSuperResolutionIterative} and \cite{Li2022SRDiffSingleimage}, we redesigned the network architecture.
-First, as illustrated in Fig. \ref{fig:method-model}, the encoder \(E_{lr}\) is applied to encode the lower-level map tiles \(x_0^{(k)}\).
+At each generation stage, the previously generated small-scale tiles, along with time step and scale information embeddings are utilized as conditional input variables.
+For the smaller-scale tile input — cascading reference map \(x_0^{(k)}\) — its dimensions do not align with \(x_t^{(k+1)}\).
+To address this, and inspired by \citep{saharia2022image} and \citep{li2022srdiff}, we redesigned the network architecture.
+First, as illustrated in Figure \ref{fig:method-framework}, the encoder \(E_{lr}\) is applied to encode the smaller-scale map tiles \(x_0^{(k)}\).
 Then, a series of upsampling and convolutional layers \(f_{up}\) are employed to align the feature map dimensions with \(x_t^{(k+1)}\).
 Finally, the features are fused by concatenating \(x_t^{(k+1)}\) and the feature maps along the channel dimension:

 where \(\text{cat}(\cdot)\) represents the concatenation operation along the channel dimension.